wp-plugins/coolclock/readme.txt

 Tags: clock, analog clock, coolclock, javascript, jquery, widget, shortcode Requires at least: 2.9
 Tested up to: 3.5
-Stable tag: 1.1
+Stable tag: 2.0

-Show an analog clock on your WordPress site.
+Show an analog clock on your WordPress site sidebar or in post and page content.

 == Description ==